Patamda block

 Patamda block is a CD block that forms an administrative division in the Dhalbhum subdivision of East Singhbhum district, in the Indian state of Jharkhand.

 History

 The laying of the foundation stone of the steel plant by Tata Steel (then known as Tata Iron and Steel Company) in 1907 at Sakchi Kalimati in Singhbhum district marked the beginning of the industrialisation of the area.
 The first police station in the area was opened in 1912 at Jugsalai.
 The Kalimati Sakchi village was renamed ‘Jamshedpur’ in 1917.
 Dhalbhum subdivision was created in 1920 with Jamshedpur as headquarters.
 Jamshedpur Notified Area was established in 1924.
+However until the Bihar and West Bengal (Transfer of Territories) Act', 1956 the Patamda areas was part of Manbhum district of Bihar, thereafter it became part of Dhalbhum.
 East Singhbhum district, with Jamshedpur as headquarters, was set up in 1990.